Wednesday, September 17, 2025

 "In the age of information, ignorance is a choice."
 Donald Miller

 The politically correct refuse to accept the fact that ignorance is often an achieved trait.
-Yes, for the mentally deficient, ignorance is acquired.
-But what about the person of normal capacity who still adamantly insists on the patently ridiculous?
-For instance, that the condensation trails of planes flying at high altitude are actually "chemtrails" containing harmful substances released for sinister purposes.
-That sort of ignorance must surely be achieved.
+Sure, ignorance is acquired state if you are mentally deficient.
+But what about the person of normal mental capacity who still adamantly insists on the patently ridiculous?
+For instance, that the condensation trails of planes flying at high altitude are actually "chemtrails" containing harmful substances released by, say, the "deep state" for sinister purposes.
+Might that level of ignorance be achieved?
+And isn't believing it the believer's responsibility?
+Surely he or she must be accountable for embracing such obvious bullshit.

-Yes, in this Alice in Wonderland world, no authority is superior.
-When born-again true believers adamantly insist that the earth is 6,000 years old, for example, they're probably unknowingly relying on the authority of the late Bishop Ussher.
-He's the 17th Century Church of Ireland prelate who meticulously added all the generations of the Bible, cranked in all post-Biblical generations, and calculated that creation took place at 6 pm, 23 October, 4004 BC.
-(He was a bit uncertain about the exact time of day.)
-Is the Bishop's reckoning just as good as centuries of painstaking scientific investigation?
-Sure, if you hold that the findings of science are co-equal to counting the generations of the Bible.
-In the painfully non-judgmental view of the very politically correct, every reality is just "differently informed.
-How come?"
-Because no authority is better, no information more valid, than any other.
+Nope, not from the politically correct point of view, For them there are no ignoramuses, no blockheads, no dogmatists.
+Not a one!
+If you insist the earth is a mere 6,000 years old, rather than the scientifically calculated 4.6 billion, that's fine!
+You're not way, way off and terribly wrong.
+You're just "differently informed."
+In this Alice in Wonderland world, no authority is superior.
+When born-again true believers adamantly insist that the earth is 6,000 years old, for example, they're probably relying on the calculations of Bishop Ussher.
+He was the 17th Century Church of Ireland prelate who meticulously added up all the generations of the Bible, cranked in every post-Biblical generation, and determined that creation took place at 6 pm, 23 October, 4004 BC.
+(He apparently was a bit uncertain about that exact time of day.)

 No comments: